-Information for refugee dental professionals
+Information for refugee and displaced dental professionals

 To work as a dental professional in the UK you need to be registered.
-Dental professionals who are refugees will need to apply for registration before practising dentistry in the UK.
+Dental professionals who are refugees or displaced will need to apply for registration before practising dentistry in the UK.
 Part of our role is facilitating access to the UK registers, and ensuring that overseas qualified dental professionals meet the standards that maintain public safety.

 Routes to registration are set out in legislation.
 That legislation does not provide for separate or faster routes to registration for refugees or those seeking asylum.
 Dentists who qualify overseas may need to pass the Overseas Registration Examination (ORE) (see below) before applying for UK registration.
 You can use these routes to registration, and we want to support you in your application, wherever possible.